bkpree/seamateai/README.md

 ### Flight Status

-Passengers can search for a flight number and view available flight information including:
+Passengers can search for a flight number through the Flight Status interface and retrieve available flight information including:

 * Flight status
 * Departure and arrival airports
-*    Arrival time
+* Arrival and departure times
 * Terminal
 * Gate
 * Baggage information

+Flight information is retrieved through the AviationStack API.

-### Airport Dining
+### AI Airport Concierge

-Passengers can ask the assistant about available dining options at Changi Airport, including terminal and location information.
+Passengers can ask questions through the conversational interface and receive assistance with:

+* Airport dining
+* Transportation
+* Flight information

+## Design Considerations

+The prototype focuses on four common passenger support areas:

+1. Flight information
+2. Airport services and dining
-### Transportation
+3. Transportation

-Passengers can ask about transportation options for travelling to and from Changi Airport.
+4. Multilingual conversational assistance

+These areas were selected because they represent routine enquiries that passengers may otherwise need to resolve through information counters or by searching across multiple information channels.

+The prototype demonstrates how AI can act as a conversational interface over structured airport information, while keeping factual information retrieval separate from AI-generated responses.

 ### Demo